 Let’s look at each of these in turn.

-How age affects how often you feed goldfish
+How often to feed goldfish at different ages

 As we’ve already mentioned, we recommend feeding younger goldfish (by that, we mean fish that are less than one year old), more often than adult goldfish.